apache/skywalking/docs/en/concepts-and-designs/lal.md

 contributions on more sampling strategies.
 If multiple samplers are specified, the last one determines the final sampling result.
 See examples in [Enforcer](#enforcer).

-`rateLimit` samples `n` logs at a maximum rate of 1 second. `rateLimit("SamplerID")` requires an ID for the sampler.
-Sampler declarations with the same ID share the same sampler instance, thus sharing the same `qps` and resetting logic.
+`rateLimit` samples `n` logs at a maximum rate of 1 minute. `rateLimit("SamplerID")` requires an ID for the sampler.
+Sampler declarations with the same ID share the same sampler instance, thus sharing the same `rpm` and resetting logic.

 Examples: